HuiyuBi/HuiyuBi.github.io/README.md

 <p><strong>Introduction:</strong><br>
-The Internet Movie Database (abbreviated IMDb) is an online database of information related to films, television programs and video games, including cast, production crew, fictional characters, biographies, plot summaries, trivia and reviews.
+The Internet Movie Database (abbreviated IMDb) is an online database of information related to films, television programs and video games, including cast, production crew, fictional characters, biographies, plot summaries, trivia and reviews. <br>
 In this project, we tried to use machine learning methods to conduct sentimental analysis of a user’s polar rating for a particular movie based on his/her comment for this movie.
-We also innovatively combined the movie feature variables to predict the user’s attitude, and it is proved to be a successful supplement for the sentimental analysis.
-In order to get a better classifier, we conducted attempts at two
+We also innovatively combined the movie feature variables to predict the user’s attitude. <br>
-layers: to find the best predictor variables combination which has the best prediction performance and to find the best classification model to make the most accurate prediction.
+In order to get a better classifier, we conducted attempts at two layers: to find the best predictor variables combination which has the best prediction performance and to find the best classification model to make the most accurate prediction.
 </p>

+<p><strong>More</strong></p>

 </li>